colinmccormick/CarND-Semantic-Segmentation/README.md

 ### Results

-With hyperparameters [epochs,batch_size,keep_prob,learning_rate] = [12,5,0.5,0.001], the network successfully trains on the KITTI dataset (see below for sample images).
+With hyperparameters [epochs,batch_size,keep_prob,learning_rate] = [6, 5, 0.5, 0.001], the network successfully trains on the KITTI dataset (see below for sample images).
 Overall it's quite successful, although it struggles with some situations, such as shadows on the road.
-In most cases, increasing training epochs improves this, although not in all cases.
+In most cases, increasing training epochs (to 24) improves this, although not in all cases.

 To try further improve the network's performance, I added data augmentation in the form of left-right image flips, using numpy's fliplr() function (added in get_batches_fn() in helper.py).
 For the same hyperparameters, this didn't significantly change the loss.
 Unfortunately, it appears to give worse performance for a handful of examples, notably the one involving lots of shadows on the road.